Fantom-foundation/go-opera/docs/fastsync.rst

 FastForward
 -----------

-Frames may be used to initialize or reset a Hashgraph to a clean state, with indexes, rounds, blocks, etc., corresponding to a capture of a live run, such that further Events may be inserted and processed independently of past Events.
+Frames may be used to initialize or reset a Poset to a clean state, with indexes, rounds, blocks, etc., corresponding to a capture of a live run, such that further Events may be inserted and processed independently of past Events.
-Hashgraph Frames are loosely analogous to IFrames in video encoding, which enable fast-forwarding to any point in the video.
+Poset Frames are loosely analogous to IFrames in video encoding, which enable fast-forwarding to any point in the video.

 To avoid being tricked into fast-forwarding to an invalid state, the protocol